ChatterjeeGroup-ISTA/polyqent/experiments/README.md

 # Experiments

 This folder contains all the necessary files for running the experiments described in the paper.
+We assume `[HOME]` is the main directory of polyqent (i.e. the parent of the current directory)

 ## Directory Structure